corda/corda-docs-portal/content/en/platform/corda/4.11/community/running-a-node.md

 ### Cordform

 The [Cordform]({{< relref "generating-a-node-cordform.md" >}}) gradle plugin (as used by the `deployNodes` gradle task)  generates a `runnodes` script.
-Executing this allows you to quickly start up all nodes and their webservers.
+Executing this allows you to quickly start up all nodes.
 Only use`runnodes` for testing purposes.

 Start the nodes with `runnodes` by running the following command from the root of the project: